Blog Post

 Most intend to charge for upgrades or advertising when businesses see value in it.

-Do a search on the internet for your business.
+Search the internet for your business.

 Search each variation of the company name and right anything you find that is incorrect.